Print Awareness: How We Come To Understand Print As Meaningful

 Children who cannot yet read, come to understand a stop sign means stop, signs on a shop door or window say if the store is open or closed, stories are made alive by words read on pages in a book, and names on cards determine who gets given the card.

 These associations carve an understanding of how combinations of letters form words and hold meaning; that they supply information, drive actions, and are a means of communication.
-This understanding is called print awareness and it lays a very important foundation for other literacy skills and helps to build children’s interest in printed words, books, and with learning to read, which is another preliteracy skill called print motivation.
+This understanding is called print awareness and it lays a very important foundation for other literacy skills and helps to build children’s interest in printed words, books, and with learning to read.

 For children to be able to develop literacy skills involving reading, spelling, and writing, they first need to have print awareness.